DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/03-classification/homework.md

 ### Dataset

-In this homework, we will still use the New York City Airbnb Open Data.
+In this homework, we will continue the New York City Airbnb Open Data.
 You can take it from [Kaggle](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data?select=AB_NYC_2019.csv) or download from [here](https://raw.githubusercontent.com/alexeygrigorev/datasets/master/AB_NYC_2019.csv) if you don't want to sign up to Kaggle.

-The goal of this homework is to work with (column `'price'`), but in this homework we will work further on it and transform this variable to solve classification task.
+We'll keep working with the `'price'` variable, and we'll transform it to a classification task.

 ### Features